Hours, Fees, and Confidentiality

-I am in my San Mateo office on Mondays, Tuesdays, Wednesdays and Fridays and offer daytime appointments.
+I am in my San Mateo office on Tuesdays and Fridays and offer daytime appointments.
 I am in my San Francisco office on Thursdays and I offer daytime and some evening appointments.

 Since the scheduling of an appointment involves the reservation of time specifically for you, a minimum of 48 hours notice is required for re-scheduling or canceling an appointment.
 The exceptions are illness or a true emergency.
 The full fee will be charged for sessions missed without such notification.
 Insurance does not reimburse for missed sessions.